• Home

 That previous paragraph is no secret.
 It is known to all, and still free trade is pushed as an irreconcilable truth.

 I don’t deny that free trade has benefits to these certain parties.
 The point is that it harms other parties even greater than the perceived benefit to the first parties.
-It is not a zero sum game, and it is not in the benefit of most Western nations.
+It is not a zero-sum game, and it is not in the benefit of most Western nations.
+This is without even including the cultural and demographic argument, which are both huge.

-The issue is that these other parties are never factored into the equation, as they are not an approved “assumption” in the modeling.
+The issue is that these other pieces are never factored into the equation, as they are not an approved “assumption” in the modeling.

 What this country needs is taxes taken off individuals and goods produced domestically so we can actually compete again.
 Then impose taxes on goods imported in here until we can build up our industrial base once again.
 The taxation on imported goods could offset taxes on domestic production as well.